Dramatic portraits of kids – Lighting and intent

 I do feel that in allowing the child to relax into a normal expression, we can divine more of their true personality than a continually forced smile would.
 So yes, I wanted that more serious expressions here.
 Serious, but relaxed.

-Gracie, Antony and Olivia certainly brought their A-game for the camera.
+Gracie, Anthony and Olivia certainly brought their A-game for the camera.

 Camera gear (or equivalents), and lighting gear used